 Developer abilities indicate the development ability of the developers who are working on the project.
-To determine a basic value of developer ability, we consider two previous reports on how developer ability affects productivity, (Boehm and Papaccio, 1988) and (Jones, 2000).
+To determine a basic value of developer ability, we consider two previous reports on how developer ability affects productivity, (Sackman, et al. 1968) and (DeMarco, 1999).
 In the former study, it was concluded that there is an approximately 28-fold difference between the productivity of a beginner and an advanced developer.
-In the latter study, the evolution of integrated development environment, object oriented programing, web frameworks, and testing frameworks were found to affect software development productivity.
+In the latter study, the evolution of integrated development environment, object oriented programming, web frameworks, and testing frameworks were found to affect software development productivity.
 Additionally, it was determined that there is a 10-fold difference between beginner and advanced developers, and a 2.5-fold difference between intermediate and advanced developers.
 We considered the latter study to be more suitable for the case of agile development, and classified the ability of the developer into three levels: beginner, intermediate, and advanced.